LearnFL/proj-python-chat-gpt-interface/README.md

 ```

 ## Fixes
-####  1/11/24 Fixed bug how tokes are calculated.
+####  1/11/24 Fixed bug how tokes are calculated and generate_batches method.
-It is a temporary fix that needs to be further imporved.
+Counting tokens is a temporary fix that needs to be further imporved.
+Generate_batches method is updated to combine all responses in a single string.